 Property and tenancy management services is a support service that overseas landlords may consider to delegate their property issues.

-Normally property management companies in Bangkok can handle all aspects of the tenant management, rent collection and maintenance of a property.
-This is a difficult expense to estimate as there is currently no standard fee structure with different Bangkok management companies charging differently.
+Normally property management companies in Bangkok can handle all aspects of the tenant management, including rent collection and maintenance of the property.
+This is a difficult expense to estimate as there is currently no standard fee structure with different Bangkok rental management companies charging different fees.

 A general rule of thumb is to budget for approximately 1-month of rent for a 1-year management contract.
-This can be much cheaper (Or more expensive), depending on the management company!
+This can be much cheaper (Or more expensive), depending on the management company.
+Our suggestion is to shop around and get quotations from various condo management service providers.

 2. Condo & Building Maintenance Expenses